 Once we are in touch we will discuss your project and you can provide me with all the briefs and documents related to the project.

 Then I will arrange and supply, for the day of the photo shoot, all of the production requirements agreed such as – models, location/studio, equipment and time – from this point further I’ll be working closely with your team in order to deliver and make sure that the brief guidelines and requirements are met.

 After the photoshoot a review of the images will be arranged for selecting the final images/image.
 We will discuss your selection of preferred images and once the final product has been selected I will proceed with the editing/retouching process, if agreed in the initial brief.

 Changes that may occur outside the initial brief can result in additional charges.

 Where are you located, and can you travel?

-I’m a London based commercial photographer, located in Brixton, South London.
+I’m a London based commercial photographer, located in Oval, South West London.
 One of the reasons I became commercial photographer is the opportunity to travel and create new contacts, not only in UK but worldwide.